DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-docker-for-windows-and-wsl.md

 1. In Docker for Windows Settings menu select Shared Drives
 2. Select which Windows drives you'd like to share
 3. Click apply and enter your Windows password to confirm
-4. If you get an error stating the firewall is blocking the configuration change then run the following Powershell command as Administrator
+4. If you get an error stating the firewall is blocking the configuration change then run the following PowerShell command as Administrator
    `Set-NetConnectionProfile -interfacealias "vEthernet (DockerNAT)" -NetworkCategory Private`

 ## Configure Windows firewall
 Antivirus software can block Docker traffic between Windows and WSL and cause issues with use of Docker volumes.
 This can result in the need to constantly reconfigure the shared drive settings in Docker Desktop.

 To prevent this issue, add the following IP addresses used by Docker as trusted devices.

 ```
 10.0.75.0